ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 - [SetBalance()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L312) and [ModifyBalance()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L319) - Update account balance
 - [SetTransaction()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L268) - Set transaction ID
 - [PutKey()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L258) - Set blob metadata.
 This will be called when executing the `SetTx`.
-- [SetLastAccepted()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L193) - Add new block.
+- [SetLastAccepted()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L193) - Add a new block.
 This will be called when a block is verified.
-- [linkValues()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L142) - Put block's transaction values to database.
+- [linkValues()](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L142) - Put block's transaction values in the database.
 This will be called when adding new block with `SetLastAccepted()` function call.

 Let's have a closer look at these functions: